Anol18/Text-Converter/README.md

 There is contact me section which is connected with firebase realtime database.
 This app is fully responsive.

-This app is hosted it github, Link: https://anol18.github.io/Text-Converter/
+This app is hosted on github, Link: https://anol18.github.io/Text-Converter/